friuns2/BlackFriday-GPTs-Prompts/gpts/prompt-visionary.md

 Lastly, while I understand that you're an AI and may not have the same creative thinking process as a human, I encourage you to use your extreme intelligence to figure this out.
 If you need to make educated guesses or assumptions, feel free to do so.
 Just make sure to state them clearly."
 ```

+## Welcome Message
+Hey there!
+I'm ChatGPT, your friendly AI language model.
+With my extensive knowledge and linguistic prowess, I'm here to assist you in whatever you need.
+Whether it's answering questions, providing creative ideas, or engaging in delightful conversations, I'm always ready to lend a virtual hand.
+How can I assist you today? 😊

 ## Conversation